 I feel every morning while I’m sipping my coffee and scrolling through my social media feeds I see, at minimum, one article for new parents written from the perspective of someone further along on their parenting journey.
 The advice is genuinely well intended, but often the author has been out of the “trenches” for several years.
 Honestly, I love these pieces of wisdom.
 I’ve always been a big fan of having mentors!
+I think sites like Stuff4tots are a brilliant resource for mothers to learn things they never would have known about otherwise.
+And the great thing about advice is that you don’t have to take it!
+If someone tells you something you don’t agree with, you can just ignore it.
 So, today, I wanted to offer my two cents on raising babies and young children.
 I consider myself still in the trenches, but just a different part of the trenches.
 I’m in a season with more ups than downs, less physical demands, but many hard choices and moments scattered throughout.

 I hadn’t read any parenting books, because parenting felt like something I should be able to do instinctively.
 I didn’t know there were different kinds of “parents” you could choose to be.
 I remember going to a mom and baby group a couple weeks after Liam was born, and being asked if I was utilizing attachment parenting.
 I literally had no idea what this meant, I assumed yes, because he was always attached to me.

 Last night I was awake almost all night with that same boy, he’s five now, and was having continuous nose bleeds.
 He reminded me of his baby years, helplessly trying to stop the blood from gushing from his left nostril.
-He will be in Kindergarten this fall, and his younger brother will head off to a half day preschool.
-The seasons of our life are shifting, so I thought I’d use this time to share my “advice” FWIW to anyone with a new baby.
+He will be in Kindergarten this fall, and his younger brother will head off to a half day preschool. buy viagra online in thailand how is expository essays similar to business communication go site english essay book for competitive exam pdf lexapro suicidal thoughts source link click here creative writing ma course run by the university of east anglia cambridge maths part iii essay typer click here https://abt.edu/bestsellers/ventolin-capsules/22/ 150 words essay on terrorism in india asylum seekers debate essay on school introduction alzheimers disease research paper follow url levitra jayuya enter site go to link webmethods resume https://www.carrollkennelclub.org/phrasing/mathematics-form-4-midterm-exam-paper-2/6/ https://businesswomanguide.org/capstone/nyu-stern-essay-analysis-2013/22/ http://archive.ceu.edu/store.php?treat=lovir-200mg-viagra enter site go to site cheap cialis pillstore chester university dissertation repository art deco research essay topic our day out essays dba dissertation no https://willcoxwinecountry.org/linkedin/does-doing-homework-high-help/47/ https://www.pugetsoundnavymuseum.org/paraphrasing/rules-for-writing-master-thesis/24/ https://leelanauchristianneighbors.org/disciplines/bhukamp-essay-in-english/57/ The seasons of our life are shifting, so I thought I’d use this time to share my “advice” FWIW to anyone with a new baby.

 - Snuggle as often as possible.
 I know you probably already know this, but I don’t want you to forget it.
 Delegate when you can in the area of home management, order take out, and just be.
 You will never have the ability to binge watch every episode of Army Wives while nursing a baby again.
 There are going to be days you look around your house and think “Damn, I should put this baby down and do something productive.”
 Netflix might even passively aggressively judge you and ask if you’re still watching.
 Click that yes button and carry on.

 - Stop using search engines.
+If you’re a new mum, raising a baby is a daunting task.
+You will worry about anything and everything.
+Baby shudders are nothing to worry about according to best for mums.
+If your baby has a shudder, it certainly does not mean they’re having some sort of fit or seizure.
 I can’t tell you how many health conditions I diagnosed my son with when he was a baby.
 Search engines and new babies are not a good combo.
-Search Engines never come back and say, “everything is fine, this is totally age appropriate.”
+Search Engines rarely come back and say, “everything is fine, this totally ages appropriate.”

 - I’m giving you permission now to use formula, if you want.
 Sometimes, that is what you need: permission.
 I nursed my babies and I was a pretty passionate nurser, but that all changed when I realized how unkind people were being to my friends who chose to use formula.
 THEY ARE FEEDING THEIR BABY.
 That is a great first start to life.
 My husband is the best person I know, and he grew up drinking formula.
 He is also a genius, so formula on.